reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   }, []); // Runs on mount
 ```

 **With empty `[]` dependencies, your effect will only run _on mount,_** i.e. when the component is added to the screen.
-It will not run when the component re-renders due to a change in props or state.
-(You may still notice that your effect always fires twice during development, but we'll get back to what this means later on this page.)
+It will no longer run when the component re-renders due to a change in props or state.
+(During development, you'll see your effect firing twice even with `[]`, but we'll see what this means later.)

 **You can't leave the dependencies empty if your effect uses information from rendering.** The effect code below uses the `color` prop and the `text` state variable.
 If your linter is [configured correctly](/learn/editor-setup#linting), you will see a lint error: